 There is the picturesque beauty of Jackson Square, featuring the grandeur of one of the oldest cathedrals in the US – St. Louis Cathedral – flanked by the baroque Cabildo and Presbytere buildings as well as the Pontalba Buildings – Parisian-style row houses built in the 1840’s.

 Creole cottages built between 1790-1850 are scattered throughout the French Quarter and surrounding areas.
 American townhouses and Double Gallery houses built from 1820-1850 can be found throughout the Central Business District, Uptown, and Lower Garden District.

-The most predominant type of domestic residence throughout greater New Orleans is the shotgun house – a narrow building usually no more than 12 feet wide, with doors at each end.
-This style was developed in New Orleans (some say based on a Haitian design), and being much cheaper and easier to build that a townhouse, they spread quickly after the Civil War.
+The most predominant type of domestic residence throughout Greater New Orleans is the shotgun house – a narrow building usually no more than 12 feet wide, with doors at each end.
+This style was developed in New Orleans (some say based on a Haitian design) and is much cheaper and easier to build that a townhouse, thus they spread quickly after the Civil War.

 Taking the St. Charles Avenue streetcar from Canal Street to Uptown is a wonderful way to explore what has been called “The Jewel of America’s Grand Avenues” – it’s a ride back in time with a prime view of exquisite 19th century mansions, lovely gardens, and contemporary New Orleans life outside of the tourist district.

 You can also take a leisurely stroll through the Garden District to gaze upon exquisite examples of quintessential New Orleans architecture: white columns, the scroll work of a cast iron fence, lovely gardens, and romantic “Romeo and Juliet style” galleries.